Bitburg Airport: Nearby Air Force support community

-Although the airport was officially returned to the German government the United States held on to the land annexed for housing soldiers and their families.
-This land was designated to extra housing for airmen and their families, numerous support facilities, such as schools, a commissary, and hospital.
+Although the airport was officially returned to the German government, the United States held on to the land annexed for housing soldiers and their families.
+This land was designated as extra housing for airmen and their families, numerous support facilities, such as schools, a commissary, and a hospital.
 The intention to return these facilities was always the plan, but unknown when it would take place.
-In May 2017 the Bitburg base's high school was officially closed after over 60 years in operation.
+In May 2017, the Bitburg base's high school was officially closed after over 60 years in operation.
 This marked the beginning the return of the land to Germany.
 The task of preparing the base was put to the U.S. armed forces.
-After families were relocated and buildings prepared to be returned in November 2017 the base had a small ceremony to commemorate the end of United States military presence since 1952.
-After the ceremony the last military personnel left the base officially handing over the community back to the German Government.
+After families were relocated and buildings prepared to be returned in November 2017, the base had a small ceremony to commemorate the end of United States military presence since 1952.
+After the ceremony, the last military personnel left the base officially handing over the community back to the German Government.